Editor’s note: This book review was originally published by the CERN Courier. It appears here with the permission of the Courier and the author.

-Claessens’ examples are striking, and he doesn’t skirt around the inevitable hot questions: what is the real cost of ITER?
+Claessens’ examples are striking, and he doesn’t skirt around the inevitable hot questions: What is the real cost of ITER?
 Will it even be finished given its multiple delays?
 How much of these extra costs and delays are due to the complex and politically oriented governance structures established by the partners?
 The answers are clear, honestly reported, and quantitative, though the author makes it clear that the numbers should be taken cum grano salis.
 Assessing the cost of a project where 90 percent of the components are in-kind contributions, with each partner having its own accounting structures, and in certain cases no desire to reveal the real cost, is a doubtful enterprise.
 However, we can say with some certainty that ITER is taking twice as long and likely costing more than double what was initially planned—and as the author says on more than one occasion, further delays will likely entail additional costs.
-By comparison, the LHC needed roughly an additional 25 percent in both budget and time compared to what was initially planned.
+By comparison, CERN’s Large Hadron Collider (LHC) needed roughly an additional 25 percent in both budget and time compared to what was initially planned.

 Price tag.
 Was the initial cost estimate for ITER simply too low, perhaps to help the project get approved?
 Would a better management, with a different governance structure, have performed better?